Albert26193/vim-jk/README.md

 # vim-jk

+⚠️ This project is currently work in progress.

 Accelerated `j/k`-style vertical movement for VS Code, designed to be used alongside VSCodeVim without breaking count-based motions like `10j`.

 ## How to build